Home

 Give the bird a final wash, then either place it in the cooler, or cut it into appropriate pieces - drumsticks, wings, breasts, etc. It all depends on how you're planning to cook your bird.

 The remaining guts and other inedible parts can be composted in a secure bin with lots of straw, buried, burned in a bonfire, or thrown out into a disused field where no one will encounter them.
 Congratulations!
-You butcher a chicken.
+You have just butchered a chicken.
 The whole or cut up chickens can now be frozen.

 Return From Butcher a Chicken to Raising Meat Chickens